Edge of the Axe: Home media

-Critical response
+Reception

+The Toronto Star gave the film a one-star rating, describing it as "talky and tedious, broken up every so often by scenes of violence so explicit that you want to look away.
+But the effects aren't executed with wit or style, just wanton bloodlust, so there's no real reason for them to be there."

 Film scholar Scott Aaron Stine praised the film's production values as the "best Larraz ever had to work with," adding that Edge of the Axe "manages to be an engaging psycho-on-the-loose flick" despite the fact that it "degenerates into a fairly generic slasher flick, having traded the mystery elements for the more standard stalk'n'slash routine."
 Luisito Joaquín González Martín from the slasher film website Hysteria Lives! awarded the film three out of five stars, writing, "Edge of the Axe may have been released too late to make an impact on the category, but reflection proves that its one of the best late entries to the cycle.
 Finally after a few attempts, we Spaniards have a slasher movie to be proud of."
 Todd Martin from HorrorNews.net gave the film a positive review, calling the film "terribly underrated and a little ahead of its time".
 In his review Martin commended the film's script, and twist ending.

 Director Larraz considered Edge of the Axe his worst feature film.